 “There must be three or four people on that rig, thirty-two percent’s enough.
 Let’s go.”

 “I don’t understand.”

-Jylla pulled her vacuum cap down, donned her visor, and radiation mask.
-They hissed into place, sealing and pressurising her suit and she put her palm up to Clank’s cheek.
-The cameras in its head swivelled and panned to hone in on her.
+Jylla pulled her vacuum cap down, then donned her visor and radiation mask.
+They hissed into place, sealing and pressurising her suit.
+She then put her palm up to Clank’s cheek.
+The cameras in its head swivelled and panned to home in on her.